papermerge/documentation/src/REST API/overview.rst

 Let's first create folder "My Documents".

-Each folder belongs to a specific user and has one parent folder - which means that in order to create folder "My Documents" we need to know the user id and parent folder id.
+Each folder belongs to a specific user and has one parent folder - which means that in order to create folder "My Documents" we need to know parent folder id (user id is deduced from the token).
 Notice that folder "My Documents", which we are about to create, looks like it will be top level folder - which may lead you to wrong conclusion that "My Documents" folder does not need parent id.

 .. important:: Each and every folder and document you create in
    |project| **requires** non empty folder parent id field.